 A list of selected projects within the Erasmus Programme for multilateral projects can be found at the Education, Audiovisual and Cultural Executive Agency (PDF).

 The initial FTA project as funded by the Commission ran till 31 December 2010.
-After that date the Free Knowledge Institute, Open University Netherlands and Universitat Oberta de Catalunya continue the further development and running of the Academy.
+After that date the Free Knowledge Institute, Open University Netherlands and Universitat Oberta de Catalunya continued the further development and running of the Academy.
 This is only possibly by the participation of community members, a network of associate partners and a sufficient level of enroled learners.